DoobDev/doobdev.github.io/_posts/2020-9-08-Selling-Among-Us-Bot.md

 layout: post
 title: Selling Among Us Bot
 ---

+# EDIT (9/18/2020): This article is no longer relevent, as the Among Us Bot is getting rewritten to make it public!
+(You can still purchase your own custom instance of the bot over on my [Patreon Page](https://patreon.com/doobdev))

 Hey there!
 I (mmatt) made the Among Us Bot, and I am interested in selling it to some servers!

 ## Why am I selling it?